RoeHH/timo-cmd2/README.md

 - ⚡ Fun fact: ...
 -->

-👨🏻‍💻 Languages im currently learning: swift, crystal, kotlin, dart
+👨🏻‍💻 Languages im currently learning: swift, crystal, kotlin, dart, Verilog/VHDL and Zig

 💪🏻 Languages is know well: Node.js, C/C++, Golang, Lua, Ruby, Julia, Elixir/Erlang and Elm

 #### 😎 About me

 Im a 16years old little dev doing a system engineer apprenticeship.
-Im highly focused and specialized on compiler-construction, os-dev and blockchain
+Im highly focused and specialized on compiler-construction, os-dev and blockchain.
+The projects I maintain the most, are:

+- Igel: A Clojure'ish Lisp-dialect influenced by VHDL
+- Bentō: A smart Blockchain environment written in Swift5
+- RoseOS: A small os kernel for booting a x86 iso